 - 125ml (1/2 a cup) chicken stock

 - 125ml (1/2 cup) finely chopped herbs (I used rosemary, parsley and thyme) - but sage and basil are also good

 - 3 - 4 Tbs of olive oil (I like to coat the chicken to ensure a beautiful crispy brown skin)

 - salt and pepper

-- roast uncovered for 1 1/2 hours and until the chickens are cooked (I turned them over half way through so that the underside gets golden brown and crispy too)
+- Drizzle over the olive oil and season the birds with salt and pepper and roast uncovered for 1 1/2 hours and until the chickens are cooked (I turned them over half way through so that the underside gets golden brown and crispy too)

 I like to cut the chicken up into rustic big pieces and then pour over the pan sauce so they wallow in it before serving.

 I look forward to connecting with you again

 Visit my Drizzle and Dip Facebook page to get updates of all my posts.